How to Use Survey Development in ServiceNow

 Start Where You Are Now

-If you are working on revamping your existing surveys, a good place to start is evaluating what survey questions have provided the most meaningful data and what has been the most difficult to analyze.
+If you are working on revamping your existing surveys in ServiceNow, a good place to start is evaluating what survey questions have provided the most meaningful data and what has been the most difficult to analyze.
 This seems fairly straightforward, but “if it ain’t broke, don’t fix it!”
 Your customers are accustomed to surveys that have a certain look, feel and length.
 If you are trying to add in several additional questions, change the format or generally trying to revamp the survey, this could produce false responses, because the customer is used to seeing a survey a certain way and may not take the time to review the new format.

 An example of this: Changing the satisfaction emojis (discussed below) to be in a different order.
 The end user will most likely choose the one to the far left, which is “always” been very satisfied, but is now very dis-satisfied, creating a false result and erroneous reporting.